Brett Gallant: Personal life

 His parents are Kathie Gallant and Peter Gallant, Canadian former Mixed champions.
 Gallant began curling at age 4.
 He attended Memorial University in St. John's.
 He and his mixed doubles partner, Jocelyn Peterman, married on June 4, 2022.
+They have one child together.
 He graduated from the University of Prince Edward Island in 2018 with a Bachelor's Degree in Business Administration.